 There is plenty of room for the supporters who wish to pack into Zandvoort and sample the party atmosphere.

-Fans can take advantage of the various vantage points down the main straight, if you are after speed, courtesy of the Ben Pon, main and pit grandstands.
-For the real action around there though get yourself a place in the Tarzan-In grandstands to see who brakes latest to pull off the big overtakes into that first turn.
+Fans can take advantage of the various vantage points down the main straight if they're after speed, courtesy of the Ben Pon, main and pit grandstands.
+For the real action around there though get yourself a place in the Tarzan-In grandstands to see who breaks latest to pull off the big overtakes into that first turn.

 If you're after a good sighting of the banked Arie Luyendyk corner then get yourself a spot in the Ben Pon stand.

-There are also two stands down at the hairpin where fans can see the drivers get technical, pull off some moves, and inevitably make contact from time to time.
+There are also two stands down at the hairpin where fans can see the drivers get technical, pull of some moves, and inevitably make contact from time to time.